Written on March 31, 2015

 - When you see a house that meets your needs, make a quick and strong offer to avoid competition.

-- Call or email Marie Burrows or Deirdre Love to guide you through the challenge of buying and/or selling your home.
+- Call or email Marie Burrows or Love Real Estate Group to guide you through the challenge of buying and/or selling your home.